Android 17: Everything We Know About Google's Latest OS Update

 Android 17 Forced Themed Icons screenshot

-Pixel phones could finally have force-themed icons on Android 17, which, when enabled, adds a tint over the app icons to look slightly more consistent with the rest of the icons.
-Right now, there's still work to be done in this regard, as the forced-theme icons are still pretty distinguishable from the ones that do support Material You iconography.
+Pixel phones finally offer force-themed icons on Android 17, which, when enabled, adds a tint over the app icons to look slightly more consistent with the rest of the icons.
+There's still work to be done in this regard, as the forced-theme icons are pretty distinguishable from the ones that support Material You iconography.

 Improved Blur Effects